Ansøg om midler

 Purpose

-The Jacobæus Prize recognizes an outstanding active scientist within bioscience and basic biomedicine, who at the time of awarding is affiliated with a Danish non-profit research institution and who has contributed with ground-breaking scientific knowledge to advance the understanding of human physiology and/or mechanisms underlying human disease.
+The Jacobæus Prize for Biomedicine recognises an outstanding active scientist , who at the time of awarding is affiliated with a Danish non-profit research institution and who has made transformative contributions to the fields of basic bioscience or biomedicine.
 The Prize is intended to acknowledge scientific excellence and to further strengthen biomedical research in Denmark.

 The Prize is of DKK 1.7 million and consists of a DKK 1.250.000 research grant and a personal award of DKK 250.000.
-An additional DKK 200.000 is awarded to the recipient’s host institution for organisation and hosting of a prize symposium within the recipient’s field(s) of research.
+Additionally, up to DKK 200.000 is awarded to the recipient’s host institution for organizing and hosting of a prize symposium within the recipient’s field(s) of research.

 Nominations

-The nomination call for 2025 is open until late August.
+The nomination call for 2026 is open until 18 August.

 The Foundation welcomes nominations by individual researchers and by research institutions including academic and industrial institutions, and research funding agencies.
-To be evaluated by the BBM Committee, nomination must be submitted electronically via the nomination form to be accessed here.
+To be evaluated by the Bioscience and Basic Biomedicine (BBM) Committee, nominations must be submitted electronically via the nomination form.
 The nomination and review processes are confidential.

 Eligibility: